kstrickland0612/tic-tac-toe-kstrick/README.md

 currentBoard[boxNum] = currentPlayer
 ```
 - PATCH request
-A very important part of this app is that games are stored in a database, and as you play the game in the browser, the game in the database must also be updated.
+...A very important part of this app is that games are stored in a database, and as you play the game in the browser, the game in the database must also be updated.
 To accomplish this, I used Ajax to send PATCH requests to the database.
 The database wants the data in a certain format:
 ```JS
 {
   "game": {